-Outside Hours: 241.5

-Total Hours: 1001.5
+Outside Hours: 241.5 Total Hours: 1001.5

-Number of Weeks: 36
+Number of Weeks: 36\

-Accelerated: 28
+Accelerated: 28\

 The Optical Technician program's main objective is to offer a comprehensive training program to prepare students for employment in entry-level positions in the field of Opticianry.
-The secondary objective of the program is to prepare students for the National Opticianry Competency Exam and Contact Lens Registry Exam administered by the American Board of Opticianry and National Contact Lens Examiners (ABO/NCLE).
-Graduates are encouraged to sit for the national examination.
+Graduates are encouraged to sit for the National Opticianry Competency Exam and Contact Lens Registry Exam administered by the American Board of Opticianry and National Contact Lens Examiners (ABO/NCLE).